You are here

 Mobile Plans With or Without a Contract

 Postpaid mobile phone plans are generally a better deal than prepaid phones, particularly for people with smart phones who want to be able to use data.
 Many postpaid phone plans offer features like unlimited texts in France (SMS & MMS), free calls to certain countries abroad, access to wifi hotspots.
-Some providers even offer you "country passes" when you travel, which allow you to phone number within the country you are visiting and to France at no additional charge.
+Some providers even offer you "country passes" when you travel, which allow you to makes calls within the country you are visiting and to France at no additional charge.
 Postpaid plans can come with a contract (forfaits avec engagement), locking you in for 12 to 24 months, or without a minimum duration (forfait sans engagement).

 Mobile Phone Plans Without a Contract